ribasco/ucgdisplay/README.md

         * No mandatory pin mapping configuration!
 You have the freedom to choose whatever device pins you want to use for your LCD device.
     * Graphic LCD driver features
         * Over 46+ display controllers supported.
 Refer to the table below for the supported display controllers.
         * Powered by U8g2.
-Basically, the graphics lcd driver is just a wrapper for the u8g2 library, so the drawing operations found in this library should be equivalent to the ones available in U8g2.
+Basically, the graphics lcd driver is just a wrapper for the u8g2 library, so the available drawing operations should be equivalent to the ones found in U8g2.

 * Event-driven UI framework (Currently under development)